OISF/suricata/doc/userguide/devguide/contributing/backports-guide.rst

 ..
 Note:: Exceptions

-   Sometimes, the fix for master will not work for the stable or old releases.
+   Sometimes, the fix for main will not work for the stable or old releases.
    In such cases, the backporting process won't be through cherry-picking, but through actually implementing a fix for the specific version.